 This course is designed to introduce electricity, magnetism, circuits, electromagnetic induction, and electromagnetic waves from a physics perspective for students in engineering programs.
 The associated laboratory sessions will meet virtually on a weekly basis starting in the first week of the term.
-Student evaluations will be based on labs, online and a final exam.
+Student evaluations will be based on labs, online assignments, and a midterm as well as a final exam.

-This calculus-based online course introduces electricity, magnetism, oscillations, waves, and optics.
+This calculus-based course introduces electricity, magnetism, oscillations, waves and optics.
 The laboratory is an essential and autonomous part of the course.

-A credit in this course precludes additional credit for PHYS 1002, PHYS 1008 and BIT1204.
+Credit in this course precludes additional credit for PHYS 1002, PHYS 1008 and BIT1204.